SnickCH/InsurgencySandstormDedicatedServer/README.md

 If you don't use Mods you can just delete the two line with the ``` Mods.txt ``` and ```Mods``` folder.
 The same for ``` Engine.ini ``` or ``` Admin.txt ``` if you are not using it.
 On my host where docker is running, my path with the config is ``` /home/gameadmin/insurgency/... ``` .
 You have to replace this with the path you are using.

+# Update(s)
+The image is updated daily, so you don't have to update anything inside the container.
+Check the dokumentation how you can use watchtower to let your server restart daily and then use the newest image (downtime of your game server <1min to get the newest version).
+Read our [Wiki](https://github.com/SnickCH/InsurgencySandstormDedicatedServer/wiki/updates) about this topic.

 # Where to run the Docker Container
 Read our [Wiki](https://github.com/SnickCH/InsurgencySandstormDedicatedServer/wiki/requirements) about this topic.
-Here are some basic information about the needed system requirements.
+Here are some basic information about the needed system requirements if you are new to this topic.

 # How to get the image
 The ```restart.sh``` script above downloads automatically the image at the first start, if it is not locally available for your docker instance.
 You also can automatically download the image